 Cover: High cover is any barrier that extends higher up than a standing combatant, such as a tree, building, giant space mushroom.
+High Cover blocks line of sight and cannot be moved across, but might be flown over, depending on height.
 A combatant must be at a corner/edge to shoot from high cover, otherwise he cannot see or be seen to shoot or be shot at.
 Low cover is anything from knee high to about chest high, where the shooter can shoot over top of it.
+Combatants may move over Low Cover at double cost.
 Destructible cover is a piece of cover that the Space Judge deems might be destroyed by explosive ordinance during a fight.
-Incendiary grenades will burn down flammable destructive cover in 2d4 turns.
-Thermal grenades will destroy flammable destructible cover immediately.
+Incendiary grenades will burn down flammable destructible cover in burst area in 2d4 turns.
+Thermal grenades will destroy flammable destructible cover in burst area immediately.
 HE grenades, rockets or shells have a 50% chance of destroying any destructible cover on contact hit (not on a burst area hit).
 Major Vehicle Weapons automatically destroy destructible cover on a contact hit.